 Whether it’s because you’re in school or work an office job, we all tend to sit for hours at a time.
 Modern society has been built to sit, we spend more time off our feet than generations before.
-Although we experience less leg pain, recent studies have shown that sitting is doing more harm than good.
+Although we experience less leg pain, recent studies have shown that sitting is doing more harm for our health than good.

-Over half of an average person’s daily life is spent driving, working, watching our favourite shows, etc… and this all involves sitting.
+Over half of an average person’s daily life is spent driving, working, watching our favorite shows, etc… and this all involves sitting.
 While it isn’t inherently harmful, sitting too much can be bad if we do too much (similar to eating).
 So what are the risks?

-Sitting Lowers The Amount of Calories Used Up
+Lowers The Amount of Calories Used Up

 Everyday activities such as standing, walking, and fidgeting burns calories.
 But while they burn calories, the amount is small.
 And the fewer calories used up, the more likely you are to gain weight.
 This can lead to obesity.
 Research shows that obese people on average sit two more hours than lean people.

-Sitting is Linked to Early Death
+Linked to Early Death

 Observational data collected from over a million people shows that the more time you spend sitting, the more likely you are to die early.
 There’s about a 22-49% greater chance of early death.

-Sitting is Linked to Disease
+Linked to Disease

-Sitting Cannot Completely Eliminate the Risk
+Cannot Completely Eliminate the Risk

 If you are feeling discomfort or concerned about your physical health, consider talking to a physiotherapist.